 “the reliability of the horizontal gaze nystagmus test is in serious question.
 Any good DUI defense attorney should therefore be able to expose several weaknesses in the procedures / administration of the horizontal gaze nystagmus test in a DMV hearing and/or in the courtroom.”

-Some of these weaknesses ripe for attack by our California DUI defense lawyers include:
+Some of these weaknesses are ripe for attack by our California DUI defense lawyers include the following.

-- Although distinct and sustained nystagmus at maximum deviation is an indicator of intoxication, the actual degree of impairment determined by the HGN test is indicated by the angle at which nystagmus begins.
+- Although distinct and sustained nystagmus at maximum deviation indicates intoxication, the degree of impairment determined by the HGN test is indicated by the angle at which nystagmus begins.

 - This means that officers have to estimate the angle, particularly the 45-degree angle, since that is the crucial marker for estimating BAC.
 Needless to say, with estimation comes uncertainty and subjectivity.

 - Nystagmus may be due to causes other than alcohol in three to four percent of the population.
-Some of these causes include inner ear fluid movement, seizure medical condition drugs, phencyclidine (PCP), barbiturates and other depressants.20
+Some of these causes include inner ear fluid movement, congenital conditions, seizure drugs, eye strain, phencyclidine (PCP), barbiturates, tranquilizers, and other depressants.20

 - A large disparity between the performance of the right and left eye may indicate brain damage rather than any intoxication.